Texas Tower 4: Collapse and investigation

 Texas Tower 4 suffered severe structural damage during Hurricane Donna in September 1960, resulting in the decision to reduce the crew to 28 people.
 By January 1961, the tower's commanding officer, Captain Gordon Phelan, made repeated requests to evacuate the tower completely, but this was rejected on grounds that the station was constantly monitored by Soviet ships, and abandoning it would enable the Soviets to board it and capture its highly advanced radar equipment.
 Finally, at 16:00 on 15 January, after receiving numerous reports of serious damage to the station throughout the day, the Air Force authorized full evacuation of Texas Tower 4.
 With a heavy storm making helicopter operations impossible, Navy and Coast Guard ships were dispatched to the station.
 At 18:45, the station sent out a distress call reporting "We're breaking up".
 None of the approaching ships reached it in time, and it vanished from radar contact at approximately 19:20.
 The tower had collapsed into the sea, taking the lives of all 28 airmen and civilian contractors who were manning the station.
 Only two bodies were recovered.

 A Board of Inquiry was convened at Otis Air Force Base.
-A colonel, the acting commander of the Boston Air Defense sector, was charged with involuntary manslaughter and two other officers, commanding officer and executive officer of the 4604th Air Support Squadron, were charged with dereliction of duty.
-Charges against the CO and XO were dropped in June 1961.
-A court martial board dismissed all charges against the colonel on 24 August 1961.
+Colonel William M. Banks, then acting commander of the Boston Air Defense sector, was charged with involuntary manslaughter along with two other officers, commanding officer Major William R. Sheppard and executive officer Major Reginald L. Starke, of the 4604th Air Support Squadron, were charged with dereliction of duty.
+Charges against Sheppard and Starke were dropped in June 1961.
+A court martial board dismissed all charges against Colonel Banks on 24 August 1961.

 In May 1961, hearings chaired by Senator John C. Stennis on the collapse of the tower were held before the Preparedness Investigating Subcommittee of the United States Senate Committee on Armed Services.
 The committee concluded that human error, on the part of engineers, building contractors, the Air Force and the Navy, was responsible for the accident.
 The Navy was mentioned for its supervision of the construction and repair of the tower.
 However, General LeMay, commanding general of the entire Air Force, disagreed with the courts martial believing Colonel Banks had failed in his duties.

 Current status

 Today the wreckage of Texas Tower 4 remains at the bottom of the ocean, and has become a site for scuba diving.
-However, its depth of about 185 feet limits access to the wreckage to advanced divers.
+However, its depth of about 185 feet limits access to the wreckage to divers with specialized training and equipment.

 The site is also the location of a National Oceanic and Atmospheric Administration buoy.